prithaxdev/url_shortener/README.md

-# Zap — URL Shortener
+# Zap | URL Shortener

 A fast, client-side URL shortener with a playful geometric design.
-No backend, no account required — everything lives in your browser.
+No backend, no account required, everything lives in your browser.

 **Live:** [https://zap-it.vercel.app/]